Surgical Case Library

 Retroperitoneal & Pelvic

-Primary Retroperitoneal Carcinoma from Transitional Cells
+Primary Retroperitoneal Carcinoma from Transitional Cells.

 Only 3 cases of primary retroperitoneal transitional cell carcinoma have been reported in the last 60 years, all previously fatal within 8-24 months.

-Peritoneal Carcinomatosis
+Peritoneal Carcinomatosis due to Gastrointestinal Malignancies.

-The peritoneal stromal tissue, which provides a rich source of growth factors and chemokines (chemoattractant ...
+<p style="text-align: justify;"><strong><u>The peritoneal stromal tissue, which provides a rich source of grow...

-Primary Melanoma of the Nose
+Primary Melanoma of the Nose.

-Primary malignant melanoma of the nose and the mucosa of the paranasal sinuses is rare, accounting for less th...
+<p style="text-align: justify;"><strong><u>Primary malignant melanoma of the nose and the mucosa of the parana...

 Primary mucosal melanoma of the nasal and paranasal cavities is extremely rare, with limited cases reported in the literature.

-Metastasis of Pancreatic Cancer to the Microenvironment of Lung Cancer
+Metastasis of Pancreatic Cancer to the Microenvironment of Lung Cancer.

 This is a unique case of pancreatic adenocarcinoma metastasizing into an independent primary lung squamous cell carcinoma, which is a rare and poorly documented phenomenon.

-Cancer Esophagus-STENT: Post-emetic Expulsion of an Esophageal Metal Stent
+Post-emetic Expulsion of Esophageal Metal Stent.

 This case reports a rare late complication of oral expulsion of an intact esophageal metal stent following chemotherapy-induced partial tumor response.

-Marginal Zone Lymphoma of the Spleen
+Marginal Zone Lymphoma of the Spleen.

 Primary marginal zone lymphoma of the spleen is an exceptionally rare and indolent lymphoma subtype, comprising 1–2% of non-Hodgkin lymphomas.

-Hepatic Lymphorrhea After Total Pancreatectomy
+Hepatic Lymphorrhea following Total Pancreatectomy.

 Hepatic lymphorrhea following total pancreatectomy and extensive lymphadenectomy is rarely reported and represents a challenging clinical entity.